code-423n4/2022-03-biconomy/README.md

 #### LPToken.sol (201 sloc each)
     An ERC721 Token, signifies liquidity provided by an LP for a given token pool.
-    Whenever an LP supplied liquidty for a given token, an NFT is minted to them.
+    Whenever an LP supplied liquidity for a given token, an NFT is minted to them.
 Whoever owns the NFT has the rights to claim the liquidity and any associated rewards from the pool.
     External Contracts Called:
         - SvgHelpers